sumair765/ruby-tdd/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)
-# ruby-test drivent development Project
+# ruby-test driven development Project
 > This is a ruby project built with object oriented programming principals with Rspec testing in Ruby.